skovy/skovy.dev/content/blog/codemod-workflow/index.md

 export default transform;
 ```

+This can be achieved with `replaceWith`.
+This is invoked on each node
+in this collection, so the first argument's `value` can be mutated
+and then returned as the new node.
+Alternatively, an entirely new
+node could have been created using [builders](https://github.com/facebook/jscodeshift#builders).

+This is only a simplified example, but `jscodeshift` provides
+many other helpers (eg: `findJSXElements(name)`) and optimizations,
+such as parallelizing the transformation to perform them faster which
+can provide a noticeable difference in larger codebases.

 <div class="notice" role="alert">
 Looking for an in-depth, real-world codemod transform?
 Check out this post about
 <a href="/jscodeshift-custom-transform">transforming Font Awesome components</a>.